Where to stay in Tokyo First time guide to the best hotels

 Hotel Rose Garden Shinjuku

 • Situated next to Nishi Shinjuku Subway Station, Hotel Rose Garden Shinjuku features cosy and clean rooms with free Wi-Fi and facilities for disabled guests.
-It’s within walking distance of the Tokyo Metropolitan Government Building.
-The convenient access to transportation and nearby attractions makes it an excellent choice for budget-conscious travellers who still want to enjoy the perks of central Tokyo.
+It’s within walking distance of the Tokyo Metropolitan Government Building, worth checking out for a free rooftop view!
+The convenient access to transportation and nearby attractions makes it an excellent choice for budget-conscious first time travellers who still want to enjoy the perks of central Tokyo.

 Citadines Shinjuku Tokyo